 “It’s a ritual.
 They are calling on beings from outside to visit this constant.
 On rare occasions, it is the menders you saw before.
 Those you see here, they hope to learn, to be enlightened by a share of their knowledge.
 They want to know the secrets of reality itself.
 Only a select few were ever deemed worthy.
 But it can and did happen before.”

 “To learn the secrets of reality?”

 A strange desire was kindled inside of me.
 Understanding all this?
-Getting knowledge that no else had?
-It was strangely alluring?
+Getting knowledge that no one else had?
+It was strangely alluring.

 For a moment I shuddered as I thought back to those dark areas in the sky.
 Not even the menders seemed to visit them.
-What horrors must lurk there, I wondered?
+What horrors were lurking there?

 Suddenly the guide next to me cringed back.
 Fear washed over me as I noticed the defensive posture he had taken.